UConn Huskies women's basketball: 2025 National Championship

 UConn entered the 2024–25 season ranked #2 in the AP and Coaches polls, returning two-time All-American Paige Bueckers and several other players previously redshirted for injury, with some still unavailable at the season's start.
 The Huskies added a solid recruiting class that included #1 ranked recruit Sarah Strong.
 They also picked up Princeton graduate Kaitlyn Chen from the transfer portal.

 An early season win against Fairleigh Dickinson was Geno Auriemma's 1217th career victory, making him the winningest head coach in NCAA history.
 UConn's main starting lineup was set when guard Azzi Fudd returned from a year-long injury hiatus, joining guards Bueckers and Chen, forward Strong, and center Jana El-Alfy.
 Guards Ashlynn Shade and KK Arnold and forward Ice Brady were the primary contributors off the bench.
 The Huskies started the season well, winning non-conference games against three ranked opponents: North Carolina, Ole Miss, and Louisville.
 However, in December, they lost non-conference games to No. 8 ranked Notre Dame and No. 7 USC.

 UConn had an 11-game winning streak from late December to early February until they lost at No. 19 ranked non-conference opponent Tennessee 80–76 on February 6, 2025.
 Ten days later, UConn defeated the #4 team in the country in defending national champion South Carolina 87–58 at the Gamecocks home court, which caused them to rise to No. 3 in the AP and Coaches Polls.
+This win was the Huskies first victory over the Gamecocks since 2021 and also snapped South Carolina's 71-game home winning streak.
 The Huskies finished their regular season with a record of 28–3 and easily won the Big East regular season title, going undefeated in conference play for the second consecutive season.
 UConn then won the Big East tournament with a 70–50 win over No. 22 ranked Creighton in the Big East title game.
 Bueckers and Strong were both named to All-American teams.
 The media started referring to Bueckers, Strong, and Fudd as UConn's "big three" that was expected to lead the team to a deep run in the NCAA tournament.